-The Arizona Department of Education provides guidance and assistance for successful implementation and enhancement of 21st CCLC programs.
+ADE provides guidance and assistance for successful implementation and enhancement of 21st CCLC programs.
 Some forms of TA that the ADE offers include research-based evaluation tools, site visits, telephone/email consultations, and customized training and professional development.
 This section will include some recommendations for program support.